 Instead of over-promising results, your goal should be to give your prospective patients the right information at the right time.
 The initial experiences with your clinic should be about education, not necessarily about getting them to book.

 Fertility paths that lead to conception, adoption, etc. are different for each person and couple.
+There are many different combinations of treatments and complementary therapy.
 Your clinic’s marketing needs to empathetically and professionally show the range of options available to your patients, and encourage your patients on in their fertility journey.

-This guide will go over how to use some of the main marketing channels (SEO, Email, Google Paid Ads and Social Media) to inform and meet your prospective patients where they are on their fertility path.
+This guide will go over how to use some of the main marketing channels (SEO, Email, Google Paid Ads and Social Media) to inform and meet new patients where they are on their fertility path.

 The importance of your clinic’s website can not be overstated.
 Your fertility clinic needs to be ranking high on Google so would-be patients can FIND YOUR PRACTICE in their fertility research.